seapagan/fastapi-template/README.md

 ### **`POST`** _/users/{user_id}/password_

 > Change Password : _Change the password for the specified user._
+>
+> Can only be done by an Admin, or the specific user that matches the user_id.

 ### **`POST`** _/users/{user_id}/ban_

 > Ban User : _Ban the specific user Id._
+>
+> Admins only.
+The Admin cannot ban their own ID!

 ### **`POST`** _/users/{user_id}/unban_

 > Unban User : _Ban the specific user Id._
+>
+> Admins only.

 ### **`PUT`** _/users/{user_id}_

 > Edit User : _Update the specified User's data._
+>
+> Available for the specific requesting User, or an Admin.

 ### **`DELETE`** _/users/{user_id}_

 > Delete User : _Delete the specified User by user_id._
+>
+> Admin only.

 ### **`POST`** _/register/_